Error code

 Related pressure and level fault codes

-LC Error in Samsung Washing Machine - Meaning, Water-Level Checks and Safe Help
+LC Error in Samsung Washing Machine - Meaning, Low Water Level Checks and Safe Help

 Samsung UK lists LC as low water level detected.